ctuning/ck-quantum/module/hackathon.20190315/README.md

 This problem is based on a "state preperation circuit" for [VQE](https://github.com/ctuning/ck-quantum/wiki/VQE-and-You) used in quantum chemistry.
 The circuit is called the [Hardware Efficient Ansatz](https://github.com/ctuning/ck-quantum/wiki/Quantum-Ansatz-Circuits#research-proposal-investigate-the-hardware-efficient-ansatz).
 You should use `continuous_solver.py` for this and larger continuous problems, since we are now trying to find a circuit which is a function of continuously varying parameters and not just discrete combinations of fixed gates.
-You can try to optimise some parameters, i.e. circuit depth and minimize parameters.
+You can try to optimise some parameters, i.e. circuit depth and minimise parameters.

 To run this solver, type the command:
 ```